Biden ties Republican in race for Va. governor to Trump

 “With an unprecedented amount of Republican enthusiasm, Virginians are ready to reject Terry McAuliffe and Joe Biden,” McDaniel said in a statement.

-The visit comes a day after the president traveled to New Jersey to boost Democratic incumbent Gov. Phil Murphy, who is also up for reelection on Nov.
-2. Biden said earlier this month that, “I think everybody understandably reads the two gubernatorial off-year elections as being a bellwether of what may happen” in future electoral cycles.

-Biden, making his second trip to Arlington since McAuliffe launched his gubernatorial bid, is the latest in a parade of Democratic stars to flood the state, hoping to fire up the party’s base.
+Biden made his second trip to Arlington since McAuliffe launched his gubernatorial bid.
+He’s the latest in a parade of Democratic stars to flood the state, hoping to fire up the party’s base.

-He follows former President Barack Obama, who suggested the race could be a “turning point” for the nation, Democratic National Committee Chairman Jaime Harrison, former Georgia gubernatorial candidate Stacey Abrams, Atlanta Mayor Keisha Lance Bottoms and first lady Jill Biden.
+The president follows former President Barack Obama, Democratic National Committee Chairman Jaime Harrison, former Georgia gubernatorial candidate Stacey Abrams, Atlanta Mayor Keisha Lance Bottoms and first lady Jill Biden.

 Vice President Kamala Harris will campaign for McAuliffe on Friday, her second stop in as many weeks.
 In Dumfries, about 30 miles south of Washington last week, Harris called the race “tight” and warned against Democratic complacency.